Hubert Raymond Allen: Criticism

-Sir John Slessor, a former RAF Director of Plans, 1937–1940, and Marshal of the Royal Air Force, claimed Allen's Times article on Lord Hugh Trenchard, 'Father of the RAF' contained 'multiple mis-statements' but did not attempt to detail what these were.
-Slessor had a long and close relationship with Trenchard and his biographer commented that 'In his [Slessor's] years at the Air Ministry he now became one of the most passionate disciples of Lord Trenchard and his theories of strategic air power as a war-winning weapon'.

 Margaret Salmond, widow of a senior air force officer also wrote a 'vehement protest' to Allen's phrase 'The Battle of Britain that never was' emphasising that 'we should never forget how much we owe to those brave young pilots ...' reflecting a widely held perception that only a handful of RAF pilots had prevented the invasion.
 In fact it was never his intention to deprecate former comrades whom he had already praised but it was still difficult to attack popular perceptions of the RAF's role without seeming to attack 'the few'.

 Allen's views were given prominent coverage in the Times during the 44th and 48th Battle of Britain anniversaries.
 Publicising these opinions in such a prominent way did not endear Allen to former RAF colleagues or to the general public.
-Even his obituary writer considered Allen's views 'eccentric', not appearing to understand why previous editors took them as seriously as they did.